MarginaliaSearch/MarginaliaSearch/README.md

 made are based on the Marginalia project's goals, but additional configurability is being worked on!

+Here's a demo of the set-up and operation of the self-hostable barebones mode of the search engine: [🌎&nbsp;https://www.youtube.com/watch?v=PNwMkenQQ24](https://www.youtube.com/watch?v=PNwMkenQQ24)

+The search engine also powers [Marginalia Search](https://search.marginalia.nu).

 ## Set up

 To set up a local test environment, follow the instructions in [📄 run/readme.md](run/readme.md)!